2008 United States gubernatorial elections: American Samoa

 American Samoa's Togiola Tulafono sought re-election in 2008 with Lieutenant Governor Ipulasi Aitofele Sunia.
 He won his first term 55.7% to 44.3% in the 2004 run-off against Afoa Moega Lutu.
 Tulafono was again challenged by Afoa Moega Lutu and Velega Savali, who ran as a nonpartisan team for governor and lieutenant governor respectively.
 Utu Abe Malae and Tuika Tuika also ran to become the next Governor on separate, nonpartisan tickets.
 Tulafono won in a close vote that split three ways.

 Puerto Rico

 Aníbal Acevedo Vilá of Puerto Rico ran for a second term in 2008.
 In 2004, Acevedo narrowly beat former Governor and Senator Pedro Rosselló, also a Democrat, by a mere 3,566 votes.

 Republican at-large Resident Commissioner Luis Fortuño, who announced in December 2006 that he would not again seek re-election to his current post, ran against him.
 There was also a movement to elect Senator Rosselló as a write-in choice for governor.

 The Puerto Rican Independence Party's candidate was Edwin Irizarry Mora, while a fourth candidate, Rogelio Figueroa (Puerto Ricans for Puerto Rico Party), ran on an environmentalist platform.

 Acevedo was defeated by Fortuño on election day.
 The federal indictment against Acevedo for alleged corruption schemes when he was in Congress, and generally low approval, may have been a drag on his candidacy and chances of winning re-election.

-Overall results

-At the 2008 Elections, all 55 governorships of the states and territories were occupied.
-However, in the 2008 election cycle, only thirteen seats were up for election - eleven were statewide, and two were territorial.
-Eight seats were held by Democrats, and the remaining five were held by Republicans.